JessicaML/nycda-backend-exam/part3.md

 ##6 - What is the right way to include bootstrap to your project?

-Best way is to host within project directory, not through url.
-The put the css link in html head tag
+Best way is to put all css into one application.css, with the css link in html head tag

 ##7 - Why_variables.scss file is important?

-Lists all elements in bootstrap (not minified)
+All bootstrap styling values are defined in the_variables.scss.
+By changes those values we can theme/adjust bootstrap to our needs.

 ##8 - Lets say you want to change the alert component of bootstrap, what are steps/strategy would you use to make that change?

-uncomment out any elements in bootstrap you want to change
+1) Try to see if you can override the bootstrap_variables.scss file, by changing the variables_alerts.scss uses.

+2) If that isnt satisfactory then create your own_alerts.scss file under your custom /bootstrap folder and write the styling scoped to the .alert {}

+if your styling is unrelated to the bootstrap alert component you should create your own component file and include it in your build process, application.css